Associate Of Science Aviation Studies - Fixed Wing

-In our Aviation degree program you’ll learn flight fundamentals from experienced instructors and valuable communication and career building skills that enhance their employment potential.
+In our Aviation degree program you’ll learn flight fundamentals from experienced instructors and valuable communication and career building skills that enhance your employment potential.
 We know you’re ready to fly, and with up to 4 days a week of actual flying, you’ll gain enough aviation training in both ground and flight instruction to earn six different aviation licenses/ratings upon graduation.

 The variety of licenses earned in the Aviation Degree program (private pilot, instrument rated pilot, certified flight instructor, certified flight instructor instrument and commercial pilot-single and multi-engine) gives you a wider range of employment options to choose from at graduation.
 You’ll also receive a 250-hour reduction in their FAA-mandated Airline Transport Pilot (ATP) flight hour requirement (normally 1500 hours) and the opportunity to interview for a flight instructor position.
 Learn more about ATP requirements and how CAU graduates qualify for a R-ATP.

 Aviation program students receive flight instruction during their first term of school.

 CAU is FAA Part 141 approved*.
 Graduates of the associate’s degree program benefit by a 250 flight-hour reduction when seeking their ATP certificate.